Document No. ACA-1036

 2. Scope

-This policy applies to all Richmindale students.
+This policy applies to all students of Richmindale College

 3. Policy

-Richmindale College requires a student to move towards the completion of an educational program using a scholastic standard in accordance with the Satisfactory Academic Progress Policy.
+Richmindale College requires a student to move towards the

-This policy includes all periods of enrollment in a degree or a certificate program.
-Students will be evaluated using the standards described below.
+policy includes all periods of enrollment in a degree or a

 Evaluation Period

-Standards of Satisfactory Academic Progress (SAP) will be evaluated at the end of each semester.
-Students who have not attended Richmindale College will not have their
+evaluated at the end of each semester.
+Students who have not

-SAP status determined from previous terms attended and any credit transferred in from other schools of higher education.
+determined from previous terms attended and any credit transferred

 Satisfactory Academic Progress Measurements

-There are three measures of Satisfactory Academic Progress (SAP).
 The three measures are outlined below.
-Failure to meet any of the standards will result in a student being placed on academic probation,
+Failure to meet any of the

-or in the case of not entering into satisfactory academic progress after two consecutive terms of being placed on academic probation,
+academic progress after two consecutive terms of being placed on

-a student will be dismissed from Richmindale College.
-A student may appeal the decision; however,
+College.
+A student may appeal the decision; however, the student

-Courses not yet graded are considered attempted.
-They are counted in the denominator and not in the numerator, which has a negative impact on the GPA.
+in the denominator and not in the numerator, which has a negative

-If within 7 days of the term ending, a course grade is recorded, the GPA will be re-calculated, and the SAP status will reflect the new calculation.
+grade is recorded, the GPA will be re-calculated, and the SAP

-If the new SAP calculation shows the GPA to be less than 2.0, the student will be sent an email notification containing
+calculation shows the GPA to be less than 2.0, the student will be

-the updated information and if any student action is required.
-See the Academic Status section
+if any student action is required.
+See the

 Grade Point Average (GPA) Measurement

-Satisfactory Academic Progress requires students to successfully complete 66.67% of all credits attempted at Richmindale College.
+complete 66.67% of all credits attempted at Richmindale College.

 Maximum Time Frame

-Students must complete their degrees within 150% of the program’s published length.
-Students who have attempted more than 150% of the published length
+Students must complete their degrees within 150% of the

-needed to complete their degree or program plan will have reached their Maximum Time Frame (MTF).
-Students who have reached their MFT are considered to not be meeting SAP.
+or program plan will have reached their Maximum Time Frame (MTF).

 Coursework Treatment in SAP Calculation

-The following coursework taken during the term is also included in the SAP evaluation:
+The following coursework taken during the term is also included in

 ✓